lengoctuong/Investment-Analyzing-App/README.md

-# 📈 Fund Performance Analyzer
+# 📈 Investment Performance Analyzer
 ---

-> A dynamic web application designed to provide comprehensive analysis of fund performance metrics through interactive charts and detailed analytics.
+> A dynamic web application designed to provide comprehensive analysis of performance metrics of fund and stocks through interactive charts and detailed analytics.
 This project leverages modern web technologies including React, Vite, and TypeScript to deliver a responsive and intuitive user experience.

 ## 🔍 Overview

 The application allows users to:

 *   **Visualize Performance:** Access interactive charts displaying performance trends, beta analysis, drawdowns, and more.
-*   **Analyze Metrics:** Dive into various fund metrics and analytics to inform investment decisions.
+*   **Analyze Metrics:** Dive into various fund/stock metrics and analytics to inform investment decisions.
-*   **Real-time Data Integration:** Connect seamlessly with financial data services to pull in the latest fund information.
+*   **Real-time Data Integration:** Connect seamlessly with financial data services to pull in the latest fund/stock information.

 ## ✨ Features

-*   **Performance Charts:** Detailed visualizations of fund performance over time.
+*   **Performance Charts:** Detailed visualizations of fund/stock performance over time.
 *   **Risk Analysis:** Insights into volatility, drawdowns, and other risk measures.
 *   **Interactive UI:** User-friendly components for an enhanced data exploration experience.
 *   **Modular Architecture:** Easily extensible components and services for future features.